NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Research Focus

 Marta Orlando's research project "Synaptic plasticity in health and disease" focuses on the cellular and molecular mechanisms of learning and memory.
 She seeks to understand how an imbalance in these processes can lead to neurological disorders.
 The research focus is on the extent to which the spatial organization of the presynaptic terminal promotes a long-term increase in neurotransmission.
 The following methods are used in a collaborative and multidisciplinary approach: high-pressure freezing and electron microscopy, live and high-resolution fluorescence microscopy, and electrophysiological and optogenetic stimulation.
+In 2022 Marta Orlando received the Brenda Milner Award of the SFB 1315.

 Lisa Scheunemann